-This business of living alone and standing on your own two feet isn’t all that bad.
+This business of living alone and standing on your own two feet isn’t all that daunting.
 In fact, it’s one of the most liberating experiences you can have as an adult.
-University is not only a portal to academic growth, but you’re also going to go on an equally important journey of personal development.
+University is not only a place for academic growth, but you’re also going to go on an equally important journey of personal development.
 So, to help you settle in and set off on your quest, we have compiled a list of our quick hacks for living away from home.
 By following these, you’ll get the ball rolling, and see that there was nothing to be scared of in the first place (not even the dreaded laundrette!)

 Set yourself a budget

 We know what you’re thinking – ‘here they go with the boring money lecture’.
 Trust us, you’ll be very grateful you did it in the long run.
 Budgeting doesn’t always have to be super-restrictive; it just means you are putting thought into where you spend your money.
-This can be as simple as writing your shopping lists and figuring out travel costs in advance.
+This can be as simple as writing shopping lists and figuring out travel costs in advance.
 Have a night out by all means, but adjust your budget accordingly so you won’t be out of pocket later.
 We cannot stress this enough: budget, budget, and (you know it) budget some more!

 Learn how to cook

 Chinese or Pizza?
-Chinese or Pizza?
 Neither!
 Well maybe sometimes… The temptation to choose convenience over your own ingredients can be overwhelming but opting for takeaways can quickly eat up your money.

 Don’t worry if you haven’t had any cooking practice, now is the perfect time to start.
 Begin with the basics – there’s thousands of simple recipes online, including student-dedicated recipes.
 You’ll be cooking up a three-course banquet for your flatmates in no time.